[ST1501] Data Engineering

 Remove all repeating groups or make every cell contain 1 and only 1 value or contain

-values.Identify the Primary Key; it can be simple or composite depending on the contextual data.
+NULLvalues.Identify the Primary Key; it can be simple or composite depending on the contextual data.

 Display the relation in the Relational Heading Format.